Skip to content

 What are the best B2B lead generation channels?

 The most effective channels include search engine optimization, paid search advertising, LinkedIn advertising, email marketing, content marketing, and sales development outreach.
 Channel effectiveness varies by industry and deal size.
-Most companies use 3 to 5 channels in an integrated approach rather than spreading efforts thin.
+Most companies run 3 to 5 channels in an integrated approach rather than spreading efforts thin.

 How does email marketing work for B2B lead generation?